Q: It feels like we are making it much more complex to pass MET info to the pilot, or is that just from my perspective?

 A: It appears very likely.
 However, the precise future requirements are to be considered by the new expert/task team to be established after the MET Divisional Meeting in July 2014.
 The future group should come up with concrete proposals by 2020.

-Q: How do you view the relationship betwen ATM and MET, that in the past it has not been strong?
+Q: How do you view the relationship between ATM and MET, that in the past it has not been strong?

 A: Unfortunately, in the past this relationship has not been close enough, in my view.
 However, there are encouraging signs that things are changing; the ATM community now realizes that for their future system, the MET information constitutes an essential component.